mhollfelder/openvent/README.md

 ## Basic documentation structure

-You can find all documentation in the `docs` folder.

-We are using [Docsify](https://docsify.js.org/) to generate the documentation on the fly from the Markdown files in `/docs` of the [repository](https://www.github.com/mhollfelder/openvent).\
+We are using [Docsify](https://github.com/docsifyjs/docsify) to generate this documentation on the fly from the Markdown files in `/docs` of the [repository](https://www.github.com/mhollfelder/openvent).\
 Basically, writing documentation means adding additional Markdown files plus modifying Docsify settings if required.

 The documentation can also be hosted locally by executing the following command from the repository root: